-Mark S. Olson is a partner at Fox Rothschild LLP in Minneapolis, Minnesota where he litigates and tries cases in the areas of the defense of Products Liability, Toxic Tort and other Mass Tort cases.
-He also handles numerous complex business litigation cases.
-He has served as national, regional and local counsel for a variety of manufacturers and distributors of industrial and consumer products as well as pharmaceuticals and medical devices.
-He has tried a significant number of cases across the country and has argued numerous cases in the Minnesota appellate courts.
+Mark S. Olson was a partner at Oppenheimer Wolff & Donnelly/Fox Rothschild in Minneapolis, Minnesota.
+For over 42+ years, he litigated and tried cases primarily in the area of the defense of Product Liability, Toxic Tort and other Mass Tort cases.
+He also litigated numerous complex commercial cases.
+During his career, he served as national, regional and local counsel for a variety of manufacturers and distributors of industrial and consumer products as well as pharmaceuticals and medical devices.
+He tried a significant number of cases across the country and argued numerous cases in the Minnesota appellate courts.

 Mark is a graduate of the University of Minnesota Law School (1976) and Concordia College, Moorhead, Minnesota (BA 1972).
 He also attended Harvard Divinity School.
-Mark is an Adjunct Professor at William Mitchell College of Law where he teaches Trial Advocacy.
-He has also served as an Adjunct Professor in Trial Advocacy and has coached the Mock Trial Team at the University of Minnesota Law School.
-Mark is also a frequent NITA faculty member in programs around the country involving deposition skills and trial techniques.
-He is a frequent CLE lecturer and has written a number of articles dealing with Products Liability, Experts and Evidence, Trial Techniques, the Death Penalty, and Legal Ethics.
+Mark served as an Adjunct Professor at the University of Minnesota Law School and at William Mitchell College of Law where he taught Trial Advocacy.
+Mark is a frequent NITA faculty member in programs around the country involving deposition skills, trial techniques and motion practice.
+He is also a frequent CLE presenter and has written a number of articles dealing with Products Liability, Experts and Evidence, Trial Techniques, the Death Penalty, and Legal Ethics.

-Mr. Olson is a member of the International Association of Defense Counsel (IADC), the Product Liability Advisory Council (PLAC), the Defense Research Institute (DRI), the Minnesota Defense Lawyers Association and a variety of other state, local and national bar organizations.
-As a member of the IADC, he was a faculty member of the 2004 Trial Academy.
-He has presented a number of CLE programs at IADC and PLAC.
-He was the Newsletter Editor of the Trial Techniques and Tactics Committee for a number of years and is on the Board of Editors of the Defense Counsel Journal.
+Mr. Olson is a member of the International Association of Defense Counsel (IADC) and the Defense Research Institute (DRI).
+He has been a member of the Product Liability Advisory Council (PLAC), the Minnesota Defense Lawyers Association and a variety of other state, local and national bar organizations.

-Mark is admitted to practice in Minnesota, the Federal District Court of Minnesota and North Dakota and the Eighth, Fifth and Eleventh Circuit Courts of Appeals and the U.S. Supreme Court.
+Mark is admitted to practice in Minnesota, and has been admitted to practice in Wisconsin, Pennsylvania, the Federal District Courts of Minnesota and North Dakota and the Eighth, Fifth and Eleventh Circuit Courts of Appeals and the U.S. Supreme Court.

-BIG E little e: ETHICS AND THE TRIAL LAWYER
+BIG E .... little e: ETHICS AND THE TRIAL LAWYER